 Child Custody & Visitation

-Under Tennessee law, the courts must look to the best interest of the minor child when making decisions regarding child custody.
-Tennessee courts designate a Primary Residential Parent, known as custodial parents, when determining these rights.
-Parenting responsibilities are divided between the parties, whichever party the child resides at the moment can make typical day-to-day decisions.
-Custody of the minor child generally allocates major decision making in the following areas: education, healthcare, extra-curricular activities and religion.
-This is presumed joint decision-making absent an agreement or ruling otherwise.
-If an agreement is reached among the parties, the court may approve the Parenting Plan if, among other factors, the plan is in the best interest of the minor child and statutory requirements are met.
+Under Tennessee law, the courts must look to the best interest of the minor child when making decisions regarding child custody and visitation, known as parenting time.
+Tennessee courts designate a Primary Residential Parent, known as the custodial parent, and an Alternate Residential Parent.
+Parenting responsibilities are divided between the parties.
+Whichever party the child resides at the moment usually can make typical day-to-day decisions for the child.
+Custody of the minor child allocates major decision making in the following areas: education, healthcare, extra-curricular activities and religion.
+This is presumed joint decision-making absent an agreement or ruling otherwise for good cause.
+If an agreement is reached among the parties, the court may approve the Parenting Plan if, among other factors, the plan is in the best interest of the minor child and all of the statutory requirements are met.
+It is important to have a lawyer who knows those laws.

 When parents are unable to agree to the custody and visitation schedule of their minor child or children, Tennessee courts use a statutory and non-statutory fitness analysis to determine the outcome.
-Typically, parties must participate in alternative dispute resolution, or mediation, before a court action.
+Typically, parties must participate an alternative dispute resolution format such as mandatory mediation with a license Rule 31 mediator before a court action can be set for trial.

 In Tennessee, the courts consider the following statutory factors when designing a Permanent Parenting Plan (T.C.A. §36-6-404):

-- Best interest of the minor child is key consideration.
+- Best interest of the minor child is the key consideration.

 - Parent’s ability to provide food, clothing, medical care and education for the child.